pakshuang/ai-chat-survey/docs/llm.md

 2. Where to supply The AI assistant with contextual information for the survey, which includes:
     - Basic information about the product/service/brand.
     - Initial survey responses by the user to base the interview questions on
-3. How do we ensure that the interview is carried out smoothly as a semi-structured interview?
+3. How do we ensure that the interview is carried out as smoothly as a semi-structured interview in real life?
-4. How do we improve the robustness of security and mitigate jailbreaking efforts as much as possible?
+4. How do we improve the robustness of security and mitigate efforts to sabotage LLM responses as much as possible?

 ## Solution